Janison: Trump's Denialgate emerges as a scandal

 The current events now best described as Trump's Denialgate follow the pattern of his other "gates."
 In Russiagate the scandal involved his campaign's attempts to downplay or deny the Russian government's obvious efforts to damage Democrat Hillary Clinton.
 Ukrainegate was exacerbated by his multiple denials of obvious facts, mainly military pressure on a foreign government to legitimize conspiracy stories about U.S. Democrats.

-Trump's repeated denials of the true threats of COVID-19 are now legion, too.
+Trump's repeated denials of the true threats of the coronavirus are now legion, too.
 The president may be a terrible liar, but even now he keeps on practicing.
 Surely he finds value in it.